minetest/minetest/doc/lua_api.md

 ### `dropdown[<X>,<Y>;<W>;<name>;<item 1>,<item 2>, ...,<item n>;<selected idx>;<index event>]`

 * Show a dropdown field
-* **Important note**: There are two different operation modes:
+> **Info**: There are two different operation modes:
-    1. handle directly on change (only changed dropdown is submitted)
+>  1. handle directly on change (only changed dropdown is submitted)
-    2. read the value on pressing a button (all dropdown values are available)
+>  2. read the value on pressing a button (all dropdown values are available)
 * `X` and `Y`: position of the dropdown
 * `W`: width of the dropdown.
 Height is automatically chosen with this syntax.
 * Fieldname data is transferred to Lua